KPBS Launches Social Media Video Series ‘Where I Come From’

 The video series: "Where I Come From" is a reflection of their responses.

-The project (a total of 20 videos) will focus on the areas of Southeast San Diego (encompassing the neighborhoods of Encanto, Paradise Hills, Grant Hill, Logan Heights and Sherman Heights among a number of others).
+The project will focus on the areas of Southeast San Diego (encompassing the neighborhoods of Encanto, Paradise Hills, Grant Hill, Logan Heights and Sherman Heights among a number of others).
 It will also profile Oceanside, Escondido, the South Bay (including National City, Chula Vista, San Ysidro and Imperial Beach) and the Imperial Valley.

-The project launches May 11 on KPBS’ social media accounts and on KPBS-TV's Evening Edition, with videos coming weekly over the course of the summer.
+The project launched May 11, 2018, on KPBS’ social media accounts and on KPBS-TV's Evening Edition, with videos coming weekly over the course of the summer.